syrilster/JavaScript-and-related-tech/JS with ES6/README.md

     or
     import per from './Person'
     ```
-* export const and then Named import.
+* Named export.
 Note the use of {} and same const name.
     ```
     Utility.js
     ----------